apaluya/localize-the-docs/localize-the-docs.md

 - Do a GILT assessment to identify possible pain points
 - Partner up with a good, reputable LSP
-- Expect to pay professional-level rates
+- You get what you pay for!

 ## Additional Resources